Paperspace/paperspace-node/README.md

     $ paperspace login [<user@domain.com>] [<password>] [--apiToken <api token name>]

-If you don't already have an api token in your paperspace account, this command will generate one.
-If you already have and api key, the first one listed in your account is downloaded.
-If you have more than one you can use the `--apiToken` option to specify the one to download.
+If you don't already have an API key in your paperspace account, this command will generate one and give it a default API token name of 'API token'.
+If you already have one or more API keys, the API key associated with the first API token listed in your account is downloaded.
+If you want to use a particular API key you can specify the associated API token name using the '--apiToken' option.

-Note: for security, please make sure access to the file `~/.papersapce/config.json` is protected in your environment.
+Note: your API key is cached in a file in your home directory: `~/.papersapce/config.json`.
+For security, please make sure access to the file is protected so only you can access it.

-You can clear your locally cached api key at any time by executing:
+You can clear your locally cached API key at any time by executing:

     $ paperspace logout

+#### Option 2: Obtain an API key via your Paperspace Console

-Alternatively you can create an API key by signing in to your [Paperspace account](https://paperspace.com).
-Click 'Launch Console' at top right.
-From your admin console, you should find an 'Account Info' section.
-There, you'll find a form where you can create API keys.
-You'll use the API keys you generate here to authenticate your requests.
+Alternatively you can create an API key from withn your [Paperspace console](https://www.paperspace.com/console) API section.
+Under the API section in the left navigation bar, click [CREATE AN API KEY](https://www.paperspace.com/console/account/api).
+Follow the instructions there.

 You will need to pick and API token name for your API key, and also provide a description.
+You can copy actual the API key value associated with the API token name only at the time of initial creation.
+If you need to access your API key in the future, you can instead access it by API token name using the 'paperspace login' command.

 ![image](https://user-images.githubusercontent.com/585865/27563650-f2bc289e-5aa0-11e7-990f-4ed6f9bd39e7.png)

-Note: when creating an API token and key this way you need to copy the API key value immedately, as the API key value will not be visble in the web user interface later.
+You'll use the API keys generate here to authenticate your requests.

 ## Usage